Federal Immigration Violations Defense Lawyer

 (2) eludes examination or inspection by immigration officers, or

-(3) attempts to enter or obtains entry to the United States by a willfully false or misleading representation or the willful concealment of a material fact, shall, for the first
+(3) attempts to enter or obtain entry to the United States by a willfully false or misleading representation or the willful concealment of a material fact shall, for the first

 imprisoned not more than 2 years, or both.